Learn more about buy-to-let mortgages

 The interest rates on buy-to-let mortgages are usually higher than residential ones and fees can sometimes be more expensive too.
-You will need to cover the other costs associated with buying property such as survey and solicitor’s fees and Stamp Duty Land Tax (SDLT).
+You will need to cover the other costs associated with buying property such as a survey, solicitor’s fees and Stamp Duty Land Tax (SDLT).

 In England, with SDLT you will have to pay an extra 3% on top of each Stamp Duty band when you purchase a residential buy-to-let property.
 Stamp Duty doesn’t apply in Wales and Scotland but there are other charges that do apply that you can find out more about on the Money Advice Service website.

-As well as the certifications you'll need to buy, day-to-day running, insurance and maintenance costs of owning a home that you are renting out you will have to also prepare for times where there is not a tenant living in the property.
+As well as the cost of the certifications you'll need and the day-to-day running, insurance and maintenance costs of owning a home that you are renting out, you will have to also prepare for times where there is not a tenant living in the property.
 You will also have to pay your letting agent a fee if you are not renting it out yourself.
 Plus, when you come to sell the property you will incur the usual legal and marketing fees that you would with a standard residential property.
 Finally, if you make a profit when you sell your buy-to-let you could be liable to pay Capital Gains Tax which is payable on the sale of second homes and buy-to-let properties.
 Find out more about Capital Gains Tax on Which.

-These changes mean that landlords that are affected by these changes cannot offset their mortgage interest payments against the amount of rent that they received.
+Landlords that are affected by these changes cannot offset their mortgage interest payments against the amount of rent that they receive.

 Since 2017/18 the percentage of mortgage interest payments that landlords can deduct from rental income has decreased by 25% and the portion of those interest payments that qualify for the new tax credit will increase by 25%.

-As well as the rewards of owning a second property and having another asset there are risks associated with having a buy-to-let property.
+As well as the rewards of owning a second property and having another asset, there are risks associated with having a buy-to-let property.
 The main risk is the fact that as the owner of the property, you are ultimately responsible for the mortgage payments.
-The price of the property may reduce, even soon after buying it and there are lots of associated costs with the buy-to-let scheme.
+The price of the property may reduce, even soon after buying it and there are lots of associated costs with owning a buy-to-let property.
 Costs include constant maintenance on the property as well as the potential for tenants not paying their rent on time or, at all.
 Bad tenants can cause a lot of damage which can sometimes not be covered by insurance.
-Plus, you have to commit to a long term investment to see a good return but remember, a return is not always guaranteed.
+Plus, you have to commit to a long-term investment to see a good return but remember, a return is not always guaranteed.

-Each lender has their own criteria and there is the possibility that some lenders will accept a first time buyer application for a buy-to-let property.
-The options of mortgages will be limited as lenders usually want you to have owned your own home for at least 6 months.
-Mortgage advisers from Nottingham Mortgage Services may be able to help you find a mortgage if you are a first time buyer looking for a buy to let by searching over 60 lenders.
+Each lender has their own criteria and there is the possibility that some lenders will accept a first-time buyer application for a buy-to-let property.
+The options of mortgages will be limited as lenders usually want you to have owned your own home for at least six months.
+Mortgage advisers from Mortgage Advice Bureau may be able to help you find a mortgage if you are a first-time buyer looking for a buy-to-let by searching over 90 lenders.

 No. The Help To Buy: ISA is designed to help people get on the property ladder and you must live in the home that you bought with this particular scheme.